INSURANCE - CAR INSURANCE

 How to save money on car insurance for young drivers

-• Choose a company that offers a usage-based insurance plan, especially if you don’t drive much.
+• Choose a company that offers a usage-based insurance plan: This is especially useful if you don’t drive much.

-• Choose the highest deductible you could afford to pay out of pocket if you ever needed to file a claim.
+• Opt for a higher deductible: Choose the highest deductible you could afford to pay out of pocket if you ever needed to file a claim.

-• Take a hard look at which insurance coverage options you really need so that you don’t buy too much.
+• Don’t overbuy coverage: Take a hard look at which insurance coverage options you really need so that you don’t buy too much.
 For example, if you have an older vehicle, you may want to opt for liability coverage without collision or comprehensive coverage.

-• See if your insurer offers any extra discounts or ways to save money, such as by taking a defensive driving course or another driver education course or installing a device to record your driving habits.
+• Ask for additional discounts: See if your insurer offers any extra discounts or ways to save money, such as by taking a defensive driving course or another driver education course or installing a device to record your driving habits.

-• Drive carefully.
-Drivers with a clean driving record typically have lower rates on their car insurance policies.
+• Use telematic programs: Drivers with a clean driving record typically have lower rates on their car insurance policies.
+Additionally, many insurance companies will offer you a discount for using their telematic devices or apps, which monitor driving behavior in real-time.

 FAQs